 Smoothe Da Hustler, one of the greatest rappers of all time but also one of the most underrated and most under-exposed MCs of the 1990s, released his impressive debut LP Once Upon A Time In America in 1996.
-Smoothe’s singles “Hustlin’” and “Broken Language” played constantly on Hip-Hop radio shows back in 1995, and everyone was impressed by the latter song’s originality and the shear lyrical talent that was displayed on both joints.
+Smoothe’s singles “Hustlin’” and “Broken Language” played constantly on Hip-Hop radio shows back in 1995, and everyone was impressed by the latter song’s originality and the sheer lyrical talent that was displayed on both joints.
 Damon Smith aka Smoothe Da Hustler’s raspy, unrelenting lyricism was a thing of wonder, and along with his brother Tawan Smith aka Trigger Tha Gambler’s heavier, unyielding style, The Smith Bros. were a duo almost without peers; lyrically they were two of the most adept spitters in the game.
 Like Smoothe said in “Broken Language” they were the “hottest niggas out this winter” and because of this newfound yet underground fame in the 9-5, the Smith brothers both signed deals; Smoothe with Profile and Trigger with Def Jam.
 Despite their obvious talent and unsurpassable skill however, the pair’s solo albums were either ignored (Once Upon A Time In America) or shelved (Life’s A 50/50 Gamble).
 So with all that in mind, let’s look back at Smoothe Da Hustler’s debut LP…

 According to an interview in The Source‘s April 1996 issue, Smoothe emerged after his conviction for drugs with a new purpose; no longer a hustler in the streets, he now had aspirations of becoming a hustler in the rap game.
 Smoothe’s album opens with the intro “Once Upon A Time…” with the sound of pan pipes and brothers Damon and Tawan growing up in front of the listener’s ears, going from playing “that car’s mine” in the streets of Brownsville, Brooklyn to growing up and getting into crime.
 Then comes the first song “Fuck Whatcha Heard” and Da Hustler comes out blasting with his unique verbose style and impressive flow.
 Trigger Tha Gambler helps out on the chorus: “Fuck whatcha heard, here’s a Brownsville wild killer, project strangler, blood spiller”.
 Lyrics like this: “I’m breaking herbs down better than stick shifts wit’ clutches, Stiff dick touches clits like Brownsville lips to dutches” set the scene for the unique and unrivalled lyricism that was to come in the album.
 Switching flows from multisyllabic to almost spoken word in this track, Smoothe also gives some of his trademark “Broken Language”: “The mass destructor, cash conductor, class constructor…”